 Drum and head for Lion Dance

 Meanwhile, in neighboring Futsan, Manchu repression was constant and the revolutionary activity very intense, which provoked continuous struggles between the forces of the Qīng government and the supporters of the revolution.
-The school that Chan Din-Wun had founded was one of the government's main targets.
+The Futsan school was one of the government's main targets.

 After Chan Gun-Bak's death, his son Chan Yiu-Chi 陳耀墀 (1892-1965) succeeded him in teaching the style.
 Chan Yiu-Chi was a scholar, physician, and possibly one of the greatest masters of Choy Li Fut who ever existed.
 From him we have received a great number of stories and anecdotes that show his complete mastery of martial arts.